 Tune hyperparameters (e.g., how many prefixes should be selected as potential prefixes, minimum length of prefixes).

-According to the experiments, adapting to a particular language noticeably increases the segmentation quality.
+According to the experiments, adapting the base algorithm in this way for a particular language noticeably increases the segmentation quality.

 Experiments and Results

-The main idea for the experiments was to show that pre-processing corpora with PRPE yields better machine translation results, relative to baseline segmentation schemes.
+The main idea for the experiments was to show that pre-processing corpora with PRPE yields better machine translation results relative to baseline segmentation schemes.

 For our experiments, we used the English-Latvian dataset provided in the WMT 2017 shared task in news translation.
 The approximate size of each of the parallel corpora – 1.6M sentences.
 We use as a starting point the data as pre-processed (filtered, normalised, tokenised) by the authors of [12] for their experiments.